 American Women of African Descent

 A recent retrospective review of 220 PPCM patients clearly demonstrated that American women of African descent are significantly worse off than non-African American PPCM patients (Irizarry et al. 2017).
-In this study, in African American women typically presented at a younger age with less than 40% of the population over the age of 30 compared to the 70% of non-African patients in the >30 years bracket.
-While 90% of the diagnosis in both cohorts were made during the post-partum period, ethnicity resulted in a surprisingly divergent trend from the initial diagnosis.
+In this study, African American women typically presented at a younger age with less than 40% of the population over the age of 30 compared to the 70% of non-African patients in the >30 years bracket.
+While the diagnosis was made in 90% of both cohorts during the post-partum period, ethnicity resulted in a surprisingly divergent trend from the initial diagnosis.
 In the non-African cohort, close to half of the diagnoses were made within the first week post-partum, with the numbers dropping off exponentially thereafter.
-However, in the African American cohort, only about 20% of the diagnosis was made in the first week, and the number of initial diagnoses steadily increases towards the 5-month mark.
+However, in the African American cohort, only about 20% of the diagnoses were made in the first week, and the number of initial diagnoses steadily increased towards the 5-month mark.
 In the latter group, almost half of those that initially presented with an LVEF<30% were twice as likely to worsen compared to their non-African counterparts.
 Furthermore, those that recovered, took nearly twice as long despite comparable treatment regimens (Irizarry et al. 2017).
 The underlying cause of the disparity in disease onset and outcomes between ethnicities remains unknown.
 A more recent report by Getz et al. (2021) showed that socioeconomic status also contributes to the outcomes of African American PPCM patients.

 Nabbaale et al. (2020) studied 236 PPCM cases in black Ugandan women and reported clinical data (echocardiology, NYHA class III/IV, LVEF ≤55%) that were similar to Irizarry et al. (2017) except the Ugandan cohort reported had no maternal or foetal mortality.

-In a cohort of 97 women with PPCM patients carrying mutations for the TT isoform of the GNB3 gene, had a lower LVEF, and the differences increased with time (Sheppard et al. 2016).
+In a cohort of 97 women with PPCM, patients carrying mutations for the TT isoform of the GNB3 gene, had a lower LVEF, and the differences increased with time (Sheppard et al. 2016).

 Plasma Markers PPCM Suggest Vascular and/or Hormonal Cause